 The GNSO Council’s decision to create the IGO Work Track followed from its 18 April 2019 resolution to approve only the first four recommendations from the IGO-INGO Access to Curative Rights PDP, which had submitted its Final Report to the GNSO Council in July 2018.
 The GNSO Council had elected not to approve Recommendation #5 from the PDP, preferring to refer the matter at the time to the RPM PDP for its Phase 2 work.

-In August 2021, the GNSO Council made the procedural decision to continue the work of the IGO Work Track via an Expedited Policy Development Process, since Phase 1 of the RPM PDP had concluded but Phase 2 has yet to be initiated, pending a review of the PDP Charter by the GNSO Council.
-The GNSO Council confirmed that the scope of work for the EPDP team was not affected, as the original Addendum became in effect the EPDP team Charter.
+In August 2021, the GNSO Council made the procedural decision to continue the work of the IGO Work Track via an Expedited Policy Development Process, since Phase 1 of the RPM PDP had concluded but Phase 2 had not yet been initiated, pending a review of the PDP Charter by the GNSO Council.
+The GNSO Council confirmed that the scope of work for the EPDP team was not affected in any way by this procedural change, as the original Addendum became in effect the EPDP team Charter.

 Recommendation #5 from the IGO-INGO Access to Curative Rights PDP attempted to address a situation where an IGO has prevailed in a Uniform Domain Name Dispute Resolution Policy (UDRP) or Uniform Rapid Suspension (URS) proceeding, following which the losing registrant files suit in a court and the IGO asserts immunity from the jurisdiction of that court.
-Recommendation #5 provides that, in such event, the original UDRP or URS panel decision is to be set aside such that the effect will be to put the parties to the dispute in their original situations, as if the UDRP or URS proceeding in which the IGO had prevailed had never been commenced.
+Recommendation #5 provided that, in such a situation and where the court declines to hear the merits of the registrant’s case, the original UDRP or URS panel decision is to be set aside.
+The effect of implementing Recommendation #5 will be to put the parties to the dispute in their original situations, as if the UDRP or URS proceeding in which the IGO had prevailed had never been commenced.

-During the GNSO Council’s deliberations over the Final Report from the IGO-INGO Access to Curative Rights PDP, concerns were expressed as to whether Recommendation #5 will require a substantive modification to the UDRP and URS as well as result in a potential reduction of the existing level of curative protections currently available to IGOs – such as they are, i.e., at present IGOs must agree to submit to the jurisdiction of a court at “either (a) the principal office of the registrar (provided that the domain name registrant has submitted in the Registration Agreement to that jurisdiction for court adjudication of disputes concerning or arising from the use of the domain name) or (b) the domain name registrant's address as shown for the registration of the domain name in the concerned registrar's WHOIS database at the time the Complaint is submitted to a dispute resolution service provider (“Mutual Jurisdiction”).
-IGOs are concerned that the agreement to this “Mutual Jurisdiction” clause could be considered as an express or implied waiver of the IGOs’ immunities under existing national laws.
-Although the Curative Rights PDP had been chartered to determine “whether to amend the UDRP and URS to allow access to and use of these mechanisms by IGOs and INGOs …or whether a separate, narrowly-tailored dispute resolution procedure at the second level modeled on the UDRP and URS that takes into account the particular needs and specific circumstances of IGOs and INGOs should be developed”, Recommendation 5 was viewed by many as reducing access to curative rights mechanisms by IGOs.
-As a result, the GNSO Council decided that additional policy work needed to be done on the specific issue that Recommendation #5 had been intended to resolve.
+During the GNSO Council’s deliberations over the Final Report from the IGO-INGO Access to Curative Rights PDP, concerns were expressed as to whether Recommendation #5 will require a substantive modification to the UDRP and URS as well as result in a potential reduction of the existing level of curative protections currently available to IGOs – such as they are; i.e., at present IGOs must agree to submit to the jurisdiction of a court at “either (a) the principal office of the registrar (provided that the domain name registrant has submitted in the Registration Agreement to that jurisdiction for court adjudication of disputes concerning or arising from the use of the domain name) or (b) the domain name registrant's address as shown for the registration of the domain name in the concerned registrar's WHOIS database at the time the Complaint is submitted to a dispute resolution service provider (“Mutual Jurisdiction”).
+IGOs are concerned that the agreement to this “Mutual Jurisdiction” clause could be considered an express or implied waiver of the IGOs’ immunities under existing national laws.
+The Curative Rights PDP had been chartered to determine “whether to amend the UDRP and URS to allow access to and use of these mechanisms by IGOs and INGOs …or whether a separate, narrowly-tailored dispute resolution procedure at the second level modeled on the UDRP and URS that takes into account the particular needs and specific circumstances of IGOs and INGOs should be developed”, and Recommendation 5 was viewed by many as reducing access to curative rights mechanisms by IGOs.
+As a result, the GNSO Council decided that additional policy work was needed on the specific issue that Recommendation #5 had been intended to resolve.

 Final Recommendations